Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Romeo_interim.md

 - Personal knowledge of all the parts and researched how best to combine them.
 - Getting used to developing with the Pi Pico via Thonny.
 - Improving logic ability and coding ability regarding software.
-- Will have to learn how to appropriately with the button inputs, will do this via interrupts.
+- Will have to learn how to appropriately deal with the button inputs, will do this via interrupts.

 # Tasks completed